Skip To Main Content

 3. Encourage autonomy.

-Research shows that a secret to employee satisfaction is autonomy.
+Research shows that a secret to employee satisfaction is autonomy link opens in a new window.
 Even if employees have reasonable project deadlines, explore where your organization can make room for autonomy as part of its culture.
 When employees have time and encouragement to work on whatever project they’d like, they feel productive and appreciated.

 Especially with the current landscape, your employees are likely juggling more than usual.
 Children home from school, caring for family members, navigating social distancing, anxiety about what the future holds . . . the list goes on.
 In a world where more things than usual feel out of control, allowing employees to take greater autonomy in their work can be the key to thriving!